 8.2.3 We may request specific information from you to help us confirm your identity.
 Data protection legislation may allow or require us to refuse to provide you with access to some or all the personal data that we hold about you or to comply with any requests made in accordance with your rights referred to above.
 If we cannot provide you with access to your personal data, or process any other request we receive, we will inform you of the reasons why, subject to any legal or regulatory restrictions.

-8.2.4 Please send any requests relating to the above to our Data Protection Officer at:
+8.2.4 Please send any requests relating to the above to:

 Tel: 0333 136 2233